guidoism/escape/inspiration/jonesforth.md

 (
         EXECUTION TOKENS ----------------------------------------------------------------------

-        Standard FORTH defines a concept called an 'execution token' (or 'xt') which is very similar to a function pointer in C.  We map the execution token to a codeword address.
+        Standard Forth defines a concept called an 'execution token' (or 'xt') which is very similar to a function pointer in C.  We map the execution token to a codeword address.

                         execution token of DOUBLE is the address of this codeword